Integrated Elementary and Special Education Programs

 Every year, elementary schools include more children with special needs in mainstream classrooms, creating a more complex learning environment.
 There is a growing demand for teachers who have the knowledge and skills to meet this challenge.

-Wheelock's Master of Science in Integrated Elementary and Special Education (IESE) program—as well as our new Peace Corps Master's International licensure option—prepared teachers for the realities of the inclusive classroom.
+Wheelock's Master of Science in Integrated Elementary and Special Education (IESE) program—as well as our Peace Corps Master's International licensure option and our Coverdell Fellows program—prepared teachers for the realities of the inclusive classroom.
 This program suits students from a range of professional and academic backgrounds, including recent liberal arts or education graduates, mid-career teaching professionals, and those seeking rewarding career change.

 The IESE Master's: Integrated Graduate Program for Elementary & Special Needs Teachers

 Wheelock's Integrated Elementary and Special Education (IESE) master's degree program prepares teachers for the new realities of the inclusive model.
 Our unique master's program leads to licensure in both:

 - Elementary Education (grades 1 through 6), and

 - Special Education (teacher of students with moderate disabilities, pre-K through grade 8).